 Install a Portable Operating System in your Removable Drive

 Now that Virtualbox is in your removable drive, you can easily create a virtual hard disk and install any operating system such as Windows XP, Windows Vista, Linux etc. Start the virtual Box program and you can create a virtual hard disk.
 Save this hard disk in your removable drive as you would be using it from the USB drive only.
-Now here are some useful guides on how to install a new operating system with Virtualbox:

 Once you are done with the installation part you can carry the Operating system in the removable drive and use it on multiple computers.
 That concludes the tutorial on installing a portable operating system in your USB stick.